 If you are at all like me, you were left hoping for a bit more explanation of Laing’s earlier quote about how Pulte’s efforts to build a strong brand differentiator with high J.D.
 Power scores did not work out.
 So I contacted Laing again and asked him to go a bit deeper.
 He responded by stating that the notion that potential home buyers value a brand enough to actually pay a premium, or that they will choose a “B” location over a competitor’s “A” location, or that you could truly drive incremental sales because of a third-party quality endorsement never materialized.
 Repeat and referral sales were unchanged by their exceptional scores during the period that J.D.
 Power was involved.

 “It was an idea worth pursuing and at the time made perfect sense,” says Laing.
 “But like many big ideas, not all of them work out.”
 I asked him to offer what does work and he replied, “Measuring your customer satisfaction and your total costs while running a decentralized customer-focused business with an empowered, fun-loving team is the true path to achieving industry-leading business results.”

 That is both sobering and controversial and provides a cold splash of reality as we contemplate the further evolution of quality in home building.
 There seems to be little doubt that long-term solutions will be years in the making, but Signature Homes’ Sandlin is certain that one common practice during this worst-in-60-years market is not part of the equation: “Stripping out amenities and dumbing down the looks while creating bigger boxes for less dollars per square foot is a trend that will not last.”
 At least we can put that faux strategy to bed.

 It is an old and worn but still wise saying, but be careful both what you wish for and what you copy.
-We’ll complete this three-part series next month in Professional Builder with a deeper look at the higher evolution of quality management — quality by prevention and quality by design.
+We’ll complete this three-part series in Pro Builder with a deeper look at the higher evolution of quality management — quality by prevention and quality by design.